mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     data Fix f = Fix (f (Fix f))  --or data Fix f = Fix {outF :: f (Fix f)}

-In mathematics a fixed point is an argument of a function that is mapped to itself by that function.
+In mathematics, a fixed point is an argument of a function that is mapped to itself by that function.
 If we expand one layer from `Fix f`, the inner application, we get

     Fix (f (Fix f)) = Fix (f (Fix (f (Fix f))))

 and we can do it forever.
-So `Fix f` is an infinite chain of `Fix` applications and infinite chains don't care about one more application.
+So `Fix f` is an infinite chain of `Fix` applications, and infinite chains do not care about one more application.
-If we apply `Fix f` to `Fix f`, we get `Fix f` again and that's what is meant by a fixed point in this context.
+If we apply `Fix f` to `Fix f`, we get `Fix f` again and that is what is meant by a fixed point in this context.

-Let's define a simple syntax tree in terms of the initial `Expr`
+Let us define a simple syntax tree in terms of the initial `Expr`

     Mul (Add ((Const 2) (Const 2))) (Const 2)

 We should be able to represent the same thing with our `ExprF a`.
-Let's start with the innermost `Const`
+Let us start with the innermost `Const`

     Fix $ Const 2